 Bringing a bed is also a great idea – we feature in-floor heated concrete pads but a bed is always much more comfortable to rest on.
 Also – feel free to bring in toys or a few items to remind them of home.
 A lightly used blanket or t-shirt can be great for this.

 Be sure to bring any medicine or special treats.
 We will write down your instructions to administer them.

 Please also bring a copy of your up-to-date vaccinations and bring them back every time you get a new vaccination shot.
 We track all our guest’s vaccinations and require everybody to have all standard shots before boarding.

 Most boarding facilities supply leashes and dishes and prefer to use theirs, so it is not necessary to bring those items.

-Please contact Sturgeon County Kennels at 780-982-3647 (DOGS) with any questions or concerns that you may have about boarding your dog.
+We hope these “5 Things to Know Before You Board” have helped answer any questions.
+Please contact Sturgeon County Kennels at 780-921-3336 with any other questions or concerns that you may have about boarding your dog.

 We look forward to meeting you and your pets!